openstack/tacker-specs/specs/queens/kubernetes-type-for-containerized-VNF.rst

 * scaling_object: used to map scaling policy to Horizontal Pod Autoscaling.
 See more details in "3.
 Definition of Scaling policy".

-* network_name: network of VDU, for pure Kubernetes, it is used when enable netron network with Kuryr-Kubernetes.
+* network_name: network of VDU, for pure Kubernetes, it is used when enable neutron network with Kuryr-Kubernetes.

 2. Definition of VnfcConfigurableProperties